Libensemble/libensemble/docs/platforms/perlmutter.rst

     conda create -n libe-pm python=3.9 -y

-As perlmutter has a shared HOME filesystem with other clusters, using the ``-pm`` suffix (for perlmutter) is good practice.
+As Perlmutter has a shared HOME filesystem with other clusters, using the ``-pm`` suffix (for Perlmutter) is good practice.

 Installing libEnsemble and dependencies
 ---------------------------------------